KulturGutRetter One vision. One Network.

 The Archaeological Heritage Network was founded in 2016 in the presence of Dr. Frank Walter Steinmeier, now President of the German Federal Republic.
 ArcHerNet pools the expertise that exists in Germany and makes it available internationally via a network of contacts.
 The experience gained through the project Zero Hour – A Future for the Time after the Crisis and the modules it comprised were then used to further develop ArcHerNet’s approaches and objectives.
 Its scope has expanded to encompass new regions.
 The Middle East and North Africa in their entirety as well as other regions in Africa have come into focus more and more.
 Moreover there has increasingly been an effort to develop formats that are universally deployable rather than specific to certain countries or localities.
 ArcHerNet is coordinated by the DAI and supported by the Federal Foreign Office.

-Since the beginning of January 2022, two of KGR’s partners have been involved in the PROCULTHER-NET project, co-funded by the European Union DG-ECHO.
+Since 2022, two of KGR’s partners have been involved in the projects PROCULTHER-NET (2022-2023) and PROCULTHER-NET2 (2024-2025), co-funded by the European Union DG-ECHO.
 The German Archaeological Institute (DAI) and the Federal Agency for Technical Relief (THW) have joined forces with partners from Italy, Spain, Portugal, France and Turkey, to better integrate the protection of cultural heritage in the civil protection mechanisms, at national and European levels.

 ContaCt